o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 ## Information Model {#security-infomodel}

-The Information Model defined in {{infomodel-module}} specifies a YANG module using {{!RFC8791}} data extensions.
+The IM defined in {{infomodel-module}} specifies a YANG module using {{!RFC8791}} data extensions.
 It defines a set of identities, types, and groupings.
 These nodes are intended to be reused by other YANG modules.
 The module by itself does not expose any data nodes that are writable, data nodes that contain read-only state, or RPCs.
 As such, there are no additional security issues related to the YANG module that need to be considered.

 ## Data Model {#security-datamodel}